 - Yugoslavian cities of Belgrade and Dubrovnik were liberated in World War II (1944)

-- The Sydney Opera House opened as a multiple venue performing arts center after a design by Danish architect Jørn Utzon won a competition in 1957 to create the iconic structure in Sydney Harbour, New South Wales, Australia (1973)
+- The Sydney Opera House opened as a multiple venue performing arts center after a design by Danish architect Jørn Utzon won a competition in 1957 to create the iconic structure in Sydney Harbor in Australia (1973)

 - The John F. Kennedy library was opened in Boston (1979)